-Man uses iPad with simulation-based training
+Man uses tablet with simulation-based training developed by Attensi.

 Attensi invests globally and has therefore protected the trademark internationally